Dark horses, sure bets: Who could rule China in the next five years (and beyond)

 Despite being frequently listed as a member of the so-called Shanghai clique, headed by former President Jiang Zemin, Han seems to have won the trust of Xi during the short period of seven months that the two men worked together in the city.

-Occasionally mentioned as a potential premier, Han, currently in the Politburo, is likely to become a PBSC member but whether his portfolio would include the economy remains an open question.
+Occasionally mentioned as a potential premier, Han is likely to become a PBSC member but whether his portfolio would include the economy remains an open question.

 Current Politburo member